rsdc2/syntax-treebank-annotator/README.md

 ### Secondary dependencies
-AGDLT does not allow for the annotation of secondary dependencies.
+AGLDT does not allow for the annotation of secondary dependencies.
 However, this is possible both in [PROIEL](http://dev.syntacticus.org/annotation-guide/#introduction) dependencies and in [Universal Dependencies](https://universaldependencies.org/u/overview/enhanced-syntax.html).